radxa/radxa-cm-projects/cm3/README.md

 ## Apply for Radxa CM3

-Radxa is donating some free [ROCK3 computing modules](https://wiki.radxa.com/Rock3/CM3) to open source hardware projects.
+Radxa is donating some free [Radxa Compute Module 3](https://wiki.radxa.com/Rock3/CM3) to open source hardware projects.

 ## How to apply